Slow Cooker Carnitas

-"Carnitas means 'little meats' and is traditionally fried then braised.
-This recipe is made much easier using the slow cooker but the results are just as tasty.
-This makes a great filling for tamales, enchiladas, tacos and burritos.
-This filling is also great combined with your favorite barbecue sauce and served on buns."
+This slow cooker carnitas recipe is easy to prep and makes a great filling for tamales, enchiladas, tacos, and burritos.
+This filling is also great combined with your favorite barbecue sauce and served on buns.

 As the aroma of this wafted through the house I just knew we were in for something good and boy, were we!
 I doubled the amount of spices but left out the cinnamon, and used 4 big cloves of minced, fresh garlic instead of the garlic powder.
 I cut the roast into large chunks so the spices could penetrate the meat better and it worked like a charm.
 Finally, to make these more authentic, after shredding the meat into smaller chunks I spread it out in a thin layer on a cookie sheet and baked it in a 400 degree oven about 20 minutes, just long enough to crisp the exterior of the meat.
 Great on it's own, but in a tortilla with a little of the "Avocado Salad with Bacon and Sour Cream" this was just over the top good.
 The meat was tender and perfectly seasoned, keeping in mind, however, that I doubled up on the spices.
 We are looking forward to having the leftovers again tomorrow night!